Development Review Board Minutes

 Tim Cook noted for the record that he is an abutting landowner.
 He did not feel that his ability to remain impartial would be affected so he remained at the table for the discussion and decision.

 Julianne and Didier Murat explained their proposal to shorten the front of the porch to bring it into line with the rest of the house per plans presented to the Board.
 This will leave more room for grass between the porch and the sidewalk.
 The entry to the porch will be moved to the east side.
 There will be no changes in roof lines.
 There will be two can lights on the ceiling of the porch.
 Cut sheets were provided.
-The door to the left of the porch will not be changed on the outside but will no longer function as a door from the inside.
-It will not longer be an entry way.
+The door to the left of the porch will not be changed on the outside.
+It will not be an entry or exit wayway.

 A motion was made by Steve Rapoport, seconded by Jason Mullin, and approved by all to direct the Zoning Administrator to draft an affirmative decision for review by the Board.